 - Add-On Library

 - Foundation Library API

 - Foundation Library Implementation

 - Standalone Application

-Sandboxed Application
+- Sandboxed Application

-Description Default
+Name Description Default

-desattlessesf classes excluded from the code coverage anal- Not set
+microej.testsuite.cc.excludesattlessesf classes excluded from the code coverage anal- Not set

 ysis.

-e \$M\$3ecct bistipate rty is set to true, the code coverage anal-
+microej.testsuite.properti e \$W33eccthictipatpd rty is set to true, the code coverage anal-

 ysis is enabled. true

-Path to the folders containing the Java sources used for Java source folder (
+cc.src.folders Path to the folders containing the Java sources used for Java source folder (

 code coverage analysis. src/main/java) and

 Add-On Processor gen-

 erated source folders (

 src-adpgenerated/)2

-When this property is set to true, the verbose trace level C 1
+microej.testsuite.verbose When this property is set to true, the verbose trace level 6-1

 is enabled. false

-Pattern of classes excluded from the test suite execution.
+test.run.excludes.pattern Pattern of classes excluded from the test suite execution.
 Empty string (no test)

-When this property is set to true, the build fails if an error
+test.run.failonerror When this property is set to true, the build fails if an error

 is raised. true

-Pattern of classes included in the test suite execution.
+test.run.includes.pattern Pattern of classes included in the test suite execution.

 / (all tests)

-When this property is set (any value), the tests are not ex- ecuted.
-Not set
+skip.test When this property is set (any value), the tests are not ex- Not set

-deactions of classes excluded from the code coverage analysis. eMdSecthitiprotederty is set to true, the code coverage analysis is enabled.
-Path to the folders containing the Java sources used for code coverage analysis.
-When this property is set to true, the verbose trace level is enabled.
-Pattern of classes excluded from the test suite execution.
-When this property is set to true, the build fails if an error is raised.
-Pattern of classes included in the test suite execution.
-When this property is set (any value), the tests are not ex-
+ecuted.